Freshwater Turtle Conservation

 What can you do to help?

-- Turtles are particularly active on roads in the late spring (May-June) and again in the early fall (September).
+- Turtles are particularly active on roads in the late spring (May-June) and in early fall (September).
 When safe to do so, assist turtles across roads in the direction they are heading.
 See the video here for tips on how to safely handle turtles.

 - Do not disturb turtle nests and keep pets leashed near waterbodies where turtles are likely to be present.